nojvek/uxui-list/README.md

 Collection of links related to UX UI &amp; Front end development

-I set a goal for 2016 that I'd like to learn more about the soft are of design and user interaction.
+I set a goal for 2016 that I'd like to learn more about the soft art of design and user interaction.

 ## Themes & Inspiration
  * [UI Interactions Insipiration](http://uiinteractions.com)